Child Welfare Stipend Program Information

 - independent living for older adolescents

 In Wisconsin, public child welfare services are provided by county, tribal and state agencies.
-By providing Title IV-E educational support to BSW and MSW students, our Child Welfare Stipend Program seeks to improve the quality of public child welfare services and to help meet the employment needs of NE Wisconsin agencies that provide these services.
+By providing Title IV-e educational support to BSW and MSW students, our Child Welfare Stipend Program seeks to improve the quality of public child welfare services and to help meet the employment needs of Wisconsin agencies that provide these services.

 How can I find out what a public child welfare social worker does?